ambergarcia/GCD_Bezout_Coefficients/README.md

 # Bezout_Coefficients
 Prime Number detection, GCD calculation, and Bezout Coefficient calculation

-Compiled through command line, using g++ compiling and execution.
+Compiled through command line, using g++

 - In the future may add: